Manufacturing/Published: January 20, 2025

 One classic example would be a stamp within the machine marking parts with the date.
 Many companies put the die or mold in the machine, then open it up and increment the date in the machine.
 Rather than doing it during changeover, however, you can look to have the date set correctly before the setup even begins.

 Another example would be to look at whether you can get all of your molds or dies to a single shut height.
-This may mean installing a backplate onto a mold to get it to a specific height, but the advantage is it’s something you can do while the press is running.
+This may mean installing a backplate onto a mold to get it to a specific height, but the advantage is that it’s something you can do while the press is running.
 If you have to put the mold in and inch the press down, that’s time you could be using to continue making parts.

 4. Streamline Remaining Internal Changeover Steps